MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 The **Campaign** view shows a details table.
 You can sort the entries by clicking on an available column header.

-The details table is identical to the [details table on the Campaigns page](campaigns.md#details-area-on-the-campaigns-page).
+The information in the table is the same as described in [details table on the Campaigns page](campaigns.md#details-area-on-the-campaigns-page).

-When you select an entry by clicking anywhere in the row other than the check box next to the **Name**, a details flyout opens.
-The information is identical to [Campaign details](campaigns.md#campaign-details).
+When you select an entry by clicking anywhere in the row other than the check box next to the **Name**, a details flyout opens.The information in the flyout is the same as described in [Campaign details](campaigns.md#campaign-details).

 ## Campaigns view in Threat Explorer